" i k o n o d u l "

 Dulia - gr. δουλεία, douleia - veneration

 Martin Rybacki is a Christian Orthodox icon painter, visual artist and illustrator.
-He lives and works near an Orthodox monastery in rural Hessen, Germany.
+He lives and works near Fulda, Germany.

-All the icons illustrated are by the author's hand (a.d.H.v.), painted in the traditional way with egg tempera on wooden boards primed with gesso made from rabbit skin glue and chalk.
+All the icons illustrated are by the author's hand (a.d.H.v.), painted with egg tempera on wooden boards primed with gesso made from rabbit skin glue and chalk.
+Natural pigments are used (in certain exceptions also artificial), as well as 22 carat transfer gold for special requests.
+After drying time of up to four months, the icon is sealed with dammar varnish.

 If you would like to commission your own icon or purchase an existing one from the website, please contact us.